manuakasam/ZF2_3_QuickStart_Rewrite/02_services_and_servicemanager.md

 just create the `AlbumService` first.

-Create the class `AlbumService` at `/module/Album/src/Album/Service/AlbumService.php`, be sure to implement the `AlbumServiceInterface` and it's required functions.
+Create the class `AlbumService` at `/module/Album/src/Album/Service/AlbumService.php`, be sure to implement the `AlbumServiceInterface` and it's required functions (we will fill in these functions later).
 You then should have a class that looks like the following:

 ```php
 <?php